Nixyaawii, Awkú Čáwpam Áḱaatta!: “Nixyaawii, Don’t Throw it Away!” Project

 We are hosting various events for the Tribal community and regional partners to learn more about the outcomes of the project, as well as build skills and knowledge related to composting, recycling, repair and reuse, and other approaches to reducing waste created by our community.
 Many of these events are open to everyone, and some require registration so we can make sure participants are compensated for their time.
 Please contact the First Foods Policy Program at FirstFoods@CTUIR.org or (541) 429 – 7247 with questions or to register for any of our events!

-A promotional flyer shows information for public outreach events in November 2024 for the Nixyaawii, Don’t Throw It Away!
-Project, including thanks to funders and a QR code for the project website.
-This project is a Harvard Kennedy School Award-nominated project.
+A promotional flyer shows information for public outreach events in December 2024 for the Nixyaawii, Don’t Throw It Away!
+Project, including thanks to CTUIR Public Works and Planning, review of November events, an info graphic on food recovery hierarchy, and a QR code for the project website.

 Initial Project Reception